Bold-India-Platforms-Private-Limited/workspace-api/README.md

 ## How to verify tables in AWS PGAdmin

-1. Open PGAdmin and connect to your AWS database using:
-   - Host: 13.201.126.92
-   - Port: 5432
-   - Username: devteam
-   - Password: RiseRise4050
-   - Database: 29JanDB

 2. Expand the database tree and navigate to `Schemas > public > Tables` to see all tables created by Prisma migrations.